 Council shall approve the agenda and adopt the minutes for each Council meeting.
-To align with the purpose of Council, the following elements are taken into consideration when developing meeting schedules, events, and agendas:
+To align with the purpose of Council, the following elements are taken into consideration when developing meeting schedules, events and agendas:

-- a) Reporting on interactions or activities related to seniors health and continuing care; - b) Sharing seniors health and continuing care issues or concerns with AHS and identifying emerging issues or trends: - c) Receiving presentations from AHS and community groups; - d) Addressing items brought forward by AHS and providing advice and feedback as requested; - e) Prioritization of requests from AHS that include opportunities for Council members to contribute meaningfully to AHS projects and outcomes; and f) Council commitments and priorities to guide activities.
+- a.
+Reporting on interactions or activities related to sexual and gender minorities; - b.
+Sharing sexual and gender minority health issues or concerns with AHS and identifying emerging issues or trends; - c.
+Receiving presentations from AHS and community groups; - d.
+Addressing items brought forward by AHS and providing advice and feedback as requested; - e.
+Prioritization of requests from AHS that include opportunities for Council members to contribute meaningfully to AHS projects and outcomes; and - f.
+Council commitments and priorities to guide activities.